drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Emulator Parameters (Example):** <br>
 **Fullscreen Parameter:** <br>

-This emulator is available for Windows-x64 and Windows-arm64.
+This emulator is available for Windows-x64 and Windows-arm64.<br>
+You can download this emulator on the [Official Website](https://github.com/petschau/WinFellow).<br>

 .